KAMATHAM19/RTL2GDS/Flat_Design/README.md

   Align and group macros (like SRAMs, IPs) based on functionality, power domains, and routing ease.
 This improves accessibility and signal integrity.

 - **Utilization Balance**
   Maintain a balanced core utilization across the floorplan.
-Over-utilized areas can cause routing failures and timing violations later in the flow.
+Over-utilised areas can cause routing failures and timing violations later in the flow.

 - **Timing-Aware Planning**
   Place high-speed and critical-path logic close together to reduce delay.
 Keep clocked elements and key data paths short and direct for better performance.